‘General Hospital’ Tuesday Spoilers: Sasha’s Squirming, Carly’s Getting News, & Shiloh’s Raising Eyebrows

 General Hospital spoilers for Tuesday’s episode hint that there are some intense conversations on the way.
 While fans will be anxious to see what comes next for Laura after Monday’s cliffhanger, it appears that most of the action will focus on other characters during this February 19 show.

 The sneak peek shared via Twitter suggests that Sasha’s going to be in the hot seat and her scheme with Valentin will surely be exposed soon.
-General Hospital spoilers reveal that not only will Maxie be trying to set up an opportunity to acquire Sasha’s DNA so she can get the truth about her supposed biological connection to Nina, but Curtis will be asking questions too.
+General Hospital spoilers reveal that not only will Maxie be trying to set up an opportunity to acquire Sasha’s DNA so she can get the truth about her supposed biological connection to Nina, but Curtis will be asking questions, too.

 As viewers will remember, Curtis had been very skeptical about this situation from the beginning.
 However, once he got the results of two separate DNA tests that he thought couldn’t have been manipulated, he believed that Sasha was Nina’s biological daughter.

 Now, however, Curtis seems ready to ask questions again.
-He’ll tell Sasha that he hopes she’s as genuine as she seems and Sasha will have to work to keep her cool knowing that she’s not genuine at all.
+He’ll tell Sasha that he hopes she’s as genuine as she seems, and Sasha will have to work to keep her cool knowing that she’s not genuine at all.
 Viewers know that the truth will emerge at some point and General Hospital spoilers tease that the revelation may be coming soon.

 "I'm about to find out the truth about one, Sasha Gilmore." #GH55 pic.twitter.com/IRCu7Z7ktF